Home

 The Software Research Lab is a research group in the Department of Computer Science at the University of Saskatchewan.
 The lab was founded in 2003, and since then it has been involved with the development of techniques and tools to better support software development and maintenance activities.

-For a complete listing of publications please see publications page.
+For a complete listing of publications, please see the publications page.

 Recent Publications